fernandodsanjos/BizTalk.PipelineComponents.Promoter/README.md

     </xs:annotation>
 ```
 <br/>

+## Misc
+If a property exists multiple times in the source message, then the last occurence will be promoted.<br/>
+You must use and import property schemas as usual<br/>
+## TIP
-<p>TIP: Promote as usual in BizTalk schema editor and then change the properties and property prefixes</p>
+Promote as usual in BizTalk schema editor and then change the properties and property prefixes